njseeto/30DaysOfJS1/09 - Dev Tools/09_devtools_notes.md

-## DEVTOOL
+## DEVTOOLS

 **'Break on -> attribute modifications'**

-This is like a breakpoiint for the front end.
+This is like a breakpoint for the front end.
 It pauses on the line of code that causes a particular attribute.

 <br>